A Guide to Bike Rental in San Francisco

 The good news is that both hills are spaced pretty far apart.
 And after the second hill, it’s all downhill into Sausalito — a small waterfront community famed for their quaint houseboat community.

-Better yet, if you opted for an electric bike rental in San Francisco, the battery motor is powerful enough to get you up the big hill that leads back to the Golden Gate Bridge!
+If you opted for an electric bike rental in San Francisco, the battery motor is powerful enough to get you back up the big hill in Sausalito that leads back to the Golden Gate Bridge!
 This gives you the opportunity to ride across the bridge twice!

 Погледајте ову објаву у апликацији Instagram